MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Enforce 'Audit VMs that do not use managed disks' using Azure Policy

 Azure Policy is a service in Azure that you use to create, assign, and manage policies that enforce different rules and effects over your resources.
-Enforce a policy that audits VMs that do not use managed disks.
+Enforce a policy that audits VMs that don't use managed disks.

 Learn more about [Subscription - AuditForManagedDisksPolicy (Enforce 'Audit VMs that do not use managed disks' using Azure Policy)](/azure/governance/policy/overview).